Generic Name: daptomycin

 Patients with Renal Impairment

-Daptomycin is eliminated primarily by the kidneys; therefore, a modification of Cubicin dosage interval is recommended for patients with CLCR <30 mL/min, including patients receiving hemodialysis or continuous ambulatory peritoneal dialysis (CAPD).
-In patients with renal impairment, both renal function and creatine phosphokinase (CPK) should be monitored more frequently than once weekly [see Dosage and Administration (2.4), Warnings and Precautions (5.2, 5.7), and Clinical Pharmacology (12.3)].
+Daptomycin is eliminated primarily by the kidneys; therefore, a modification of Cubicin RF dosage interval is recommended for adult patients with CLCR <30 mL/min, including patients receiving hemodialysis or continuous ambulatory peritoneal dialysis (CAPD).
+In adult patients with renal impairment, both renal function and creatine phosphokinase (CPK) should be monitored more frequently than once weekly [see Dosage and Administration (2.4), Warnings and Precautions (5.2, 5.8), and Clinical Pharmacology (12.3)].

 In the event of overdosage, supportive care is advised with maintenance of glomerular filtration.
 Daptomycin is cleared slowly from the body by hemodialysis (approximately 15% of the administered dose is removed over 4 hours) and by peritoneal dialysis (approximately 11% of the administered dose is removed over 48 hours).
 The use of high-flux dialysis membranes during 4 hours of hemodialysis may increase the percentage of dose removed compared with that removed by low-flux membranes.

-Cubicin contains daptomycin, a cyclic lipopeptide antibacterial agent derived from the fermentation of Streptomyces roseosporus.
-The chemical name is N - decanoyl - L - tryptophyl - D - asparaginyl - L - aspartyl - L - threonylglycyl - L - ornithyl - L - aspartyl - D - alanyl - L - aspartylglycyl - D - seryl - threo-3-methyl-L-glutamyl-3-anthraniloyl-L-alanine ε1-lactone.
+Cubicin RF (daptomycin for injection) contains daptomycin, a cyclic lipopeptide antibacterial agent derived from the fermentation of Streptomyces roseosporus.
+The chemical name is N-decanoyl-L-tryptophyl-D-asparaginyl-L-aspartyl-L-threonylglycyl-L-ornithyl-L-aspartyl-D-alanyl-L-aspartylglycyl-D-seryl-threo-3-methyl-L-glutamyl-3-anthraniloyl-L-alanine ε1-lactone.
 The chemical structure is:

 The empirical formula is C72H101N17O26; the molecular weight is 1620.67.
-Cubicin is supplied in a single-use vial as a sterile, preservative-free, pale yellow to light brown, lyophilized cake containing approximately 500 mg of daptomycin for intravenous (IV) use following reconstitution with 0.9% sodium chloride injection [see Dosage and Administration (2.5)].
-The only inactive ingredient is sodium hydroxide, which is used in minimal quantities for pH adjustment.
-Freshly reconstituted solutions of Cubicin range in color from pale yellow to light brown.
+Cubicin RF is supplied in a single-dose vial as a sterile, preservative-free, pale yellow to light brown, lyophilized powder containing 500 mg of daptomycin for intravenous (IV) use following reconstitution [see Dosage and Administration (2.5)].
+Each vial also contains 713 mg sucrose and sodium hydroxide is used to adjust the pH.
+The pH of the solution upon reconstitution is 6.8.
+Freshly reconstituted solutions of Cubicin RF range in color from pale yellow to light brown.

 Cubicin - Clinical Pharmacology